Private jet rage grows as a record number of fliers strain the system, causing plane shortages

 Industry executives say the main issue is a lack of aircraft.
 People who own private jets and usually hire them out for charter are using the planes more often themselves, leaving fewer available for the charter market.

 Fractional owners are also using their planes more.
-The supply shortage is feeding through the entire private aviation system, from charter companies and jet-management companies to brokers and operators.
+The supply shortage is feeding through the entire private aviation system, from charter companies and jet management companies to brokers and operators.
 The inventory of used planes is at all-time lows, and private jet makers Bombardier, Textron and General Dynamics' Gulfstream have all raised production to meet demand.

 Pilots are in short supply as well.
-Many pilots retired or dialed back during the Covid-19 pandemic, and with the commercial airlines aggressively hiring, private jet companies and owners are scrambling to find pilots.
+Many retired or dialed back during the Covid-19 pandemic, and with the commercial airlines aggressively hiring, private jet companies and owners are scrambling to find pilots.
 Finding cabin crew is also becoming difficult and costly.

 Shortages and delays are also hurting the availability of aircraft parts, which means that repairs that should take a day or two are now stretching for a week or more, taking more planes out of circulation.

 Wheels Up, which started trading as a public company this summer, just launched a new Pilot Employee Equity Grant to try to lure and retain more pilots.
-The program will provide equity to full-time and part-time pilots on its seniority list as of Aug.
+The program provides equity to full-time and part-time pilots on its seniority list as of Aug.
 31, and new pilots hired after Sept.
 1 will be eligible.

 Even catering has become a source of customer complaints.
 Private jet customers typically call in their catering order a day or two before the flight.
 But many of the new fliers are calling it in the night before, which has created a mad scramble for the caterers trying to source and make the meals — and line up the right wine or spirits — that clients are requesting.